-Try to roll as you fall, which prevents your arms from absorbing all the force.
+Try to roll as you fall.
+This prevents your arms from absorbing all the force.

-Try to relax, rather than remaining stiff when falling.
+Try to relax, rather than staying stiff when falling.

-Other safety precautions to take when skateboarding include the following:
+Other safety precautions to take when skateboarding include:

-Frequently check the skateboard for wear and tear.
+Check the skateboard often for wear and tear.

-Don't hang onto bicycles, cars, or other vehicles while skateboarding.
+Don't hang onto bikes, cars, or other vehicles while skateboarding.

 Carefully practice tricks in designated skateboarding areas.

 Manual (push) scooters have been around since the 1950s.
 Today's scooters, including motorized or electric scooters, are often made of lightweight material.
 They have quickly risen in popularity.
 And they are the cause of more and more emergency room visits.
 Health officials have seen a dramatic increase in scooter-related accidents and injuries.
 The most common injuries are breaks (fractures) or dislocations to the arm or hand.
 These are followed by cuts, bruises, strains, and sprains.
 Almost half of all injuries tend to happen to the arm or hand.
 About 1 in 4 injuries occurs to the head.
 Another 1 in 4 happens to the leg or foot.
 There have also been deaths directly related to scooter accidents.

 The National SAFE KIDS campaign advises the same safety measures for scooters as for biking and in-line skating.
 It's thought that many injuries might be prevented or not as severe if protective equipment is worn.
 Wrist guards are effective in preventing injuries among in-line skaters.
 But it's not known how much protection they provide against scooter injuries.
 That's because wrist guards may make it hard to grip the scooter handle and steer it.

 Based on effective injury prevention for other related activities, these tips may help to prevent scooter-related injuries: